clairecoffey/clairecoffey.github.io/index.md

 I particularly value the collaborative side of research and enjoy connecting with people from diverse disciplines.
 Feel free to get in touch via [Bluesky](https://bsky.app/profile/clairecoffey.bsky.social), [LinkedIn](https://www.linkedin.com/in/claire-coffey/), or e-mail clairecoffey[at]live.co.uk!

 ## <center>Recent News</center>
+- <b> February 2026:</b> I won a pitch prize for a pitch on making preventive healthcare more personalised and scalable at the [ai@cam](https://www.ai.cam.ac.uk/) Sciencepreneurship competition!
 - <b> December 2025:</b> I delivered the monthly seminar at [Data Science for Health Equity](https://www.datascienceforhealthequity.com/themes/statistical-methods): <i>Are polygenic risk scores fair for cardiovascular disease risk prediction? </i> This is available to watch [here](https://www.youtube.com/watch?v=NAtyKJLA5cE).
 - <b>December 2025:</b> Our [paper](https://academic.oup.com/eurheartj/advance-article/doi/10.1093/eurheartj/ehaf947/8379858) <i>Combined clinical, metabolomic, and polygenic scores for cardiovascular risk prediction</i> was published in the European Heart Journal.
 - <b>October 2025:</b> I attended my graduation ceremony at the University of Cambridge - I am now officially a PhD!